nextcloud/documentation/user_manual/files/server_to_server_using.rst

    versions of ownCloud that support this feature.

-For information about managing server-to-server sharing functions for internal and external users and groups see `Managing Server-to-Server Sharing Access`_.
+For information about managing server-to-server sharing functions for internal and external users and groups see the following section.

 Sharing Files and Folders Across Servers
 ----------------------------------------